tu-nguyen/burrito-bot/README.md

 # burrito-bot
-Simple bot for the [Burrito-Guy discord server](https://discord.gg/zWHqYfEnwh), mainly because at first I struggled to get [CLive](https://github.com/mangosango/clive) to work for myself.
+Simple bot for the [Burrito-Guy discord server](https://discord.gg/zWHqYfEnwh).

 ## Table of Contents